'Twas this cold and gloomy December, within this ghastly day I remember,

 By the blazing brimstone of the raven, thou hast risen from hoary craven,

-Amid the damnable throne of the haven of sinners of ominous birthright?'
+Amidst the damnable throne of the haven of sinners of ominous birthright?'

 Heinous must be thy palatial throne of the sinners of ominous birthright—

 I betook myself to follow the stately wraith, closely in the rear.